nathangrigg/arxiv2bib/index.md

 ### Python and system requirements

-Works with Python 2.7 or higher and has no dependencies.
+Works with Python 2.7 or Python 3.3 or higher and has no dependencies.
 Also runs on Python 2.6, but you will need to install the `argparse` module.

-The program will also run on Python 3, with installation via pip, easy_install, or the included setup.py.
-You can also convert it manually with 2to3.

 ### License